ulfschneider/ulf.website/content/posts/journal/2020-07-19-we-are-building-a-house.md

 I´m posting a timeline of images here to document the progress.

 <figure>
 <figcaption>19 Apr, 2019: Emil is running across a weed field.
-This is the place where we are building our house.</figcaption>
+This is the place where we are going to build our house.</figcaption>
 <img src="/img/house/DSCF3529.jpg">
 </figure>